-2015-2019 Capital Program - Capital programs covering the years 2015-2019 for (1) the commuter railroad operations of the MTA conducted by MTA Long Island Rail Road and MTA Metro-North Railroad (the "2015-2019 Commuter Capital Program"), (2) the transit system operated by MTA New York City Transit and its subsidiary, MaBSTOA, the MTA Bus Company, and the rail system operated by MTA Staten Island Railway (the "2015-2019 Transit Capital Program") were originally approved by the MTA Board in September 2014.
+2015-2019 Capital Program - Capital programs covering the years 2015-2019 for: (1) the commuter railroad operations of the MTA conducted by MTA Long Island Rail Road and MTA Metro-North Railroad (the "2015-2019 Commuter Capital Program"), (2) the transit system operated by MTA New York City Transit and its subsidiary, MaBSTOA, the MTA Bus Company, and the rail system operated by MTA Staten Island Railway (the "2015-2019 Transit Capital Program") were originally approved by the MTA Board in September 2014.
 The capital programs were subsequently submitted to the Capital Program Review Board (CPRB) in October 2014.
 This plan was disapproved by the CPRB, without prejudice, in October 2014.
 The capital program for the toll bridges and tunnels operated by MTA Bridges and Tunnels (the "2015-2019 MTA Bridges and Tunnels Capital Program") was approved by the MTA Board in September 2014 and was not subject to CPRB approval.

 On April 20, 2016, the MTA Board approved revised capital programs for the years covering 2015-2019.
-The revised capital programs provided for \$29,456 in capital expenditures, of which \$15,849 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$5,156 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$4,956 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$264 relates to MTA Interagency and MTA Police Department; \$376 relates to MTA Bus Company initiatives; and \$2,856 relates to the ongoing repairs of, and replacements to, MTA Bridges and Tunnels facilities.
-The revised Capital Programs are pending CPRB approval.
-The revised 2015-2019 MTA Bridges and Tunnels Capital Program, as approved by the MTA Board on April 20, 2016, is not subject to CPRB approval.
+The revised capital programs provided for \$29,456 in capital expenditures, of which \$15,849 relates to ongoing repairs of, and replacements to, the transit system operated by MTA New York City Transit and MaBSTOA and the rail system operated by MTA Staten Island Railway; \$5,156 relates to ongoing repairs of, and replacements to, the commuter system operated by MTA Long Island Rail Road and MTA Metro-North Railroad; \$4,956 relates to the expansion of existing rail networks for both the transit and commuter systems to be managed by MTA Capital Construction; \$264 relates to Planning and Customer Service; \$376 relates to MTA Bus Company initiatives; and \$2,856 relates to the ongoing repairs of, and replacements to, MTA Bridges and Tunnels facilities.
+On May 23, 2016, the CPRB deemed approved the revised 2015-2019 Capital Programs for the Transit and Commuter systems as submitted.
+The revised 2015-2019 MTA Bridges and Tunnels Capital Program, was approved by the MTA Board on April 20, 2016.

-The combined funding sources for the revised 2015-2019 MTA Capital Programs, including MTA Bridges and Tunnels, include \$5,889 in MTA Bonds, \$2,856 in MTA Bridges and Tunnels dedicated funds, \$8,336 in funding from the State of New York, \$6,375 in Federal Funds, \$2,492 from City Capital Funds, \$1,846 in pay-as-you-go (PAYGO) capital, and \$1,162 from Other Sources.
+The combined funding sources for the revised 2015-2019 MTA Capital Programs and the 2015-2019 MTA Bridges and Tunnels Capital Program, include \$5,889 in MTA Bonds, \$2,856 in MTA Bridges and Tunnels dedicated funds, \$8,336 in funding from the State of New York, \$6,875 in Federal Funds, \$2,492 from City Capital Funds, \$1,846 in pay-as-you-go (PAYGO) capital, \$600 from asset sale/leases, and \$562 from Other Sources.